excitom/og-webserver/README.md

 The server can be configured to use multiple processes, to improve scalability.

+If you configure both an HTTP and HTTPS virtual host, they will happily coexist using both `epoll` and threads.

 ## NGINX-compatible Config File

 While designing the way to configure the server I decided to use same directives and format